cebsmind/Movie_Recommender/README.md

 ### 3. Aggregation - Mean Calculation:
 After collecting all the word vectors for the tokens present in the GloVe model, the code calculates the mean (average) of these vectors.
 This mean vector serves as a representation of the entire text in the "tags" variable.

-In our specific case, we're going through each token (word) in the variable "tags."
+**Summary :** In our specific case, we're going through each token (word) in the variable "tags."
 For each word, it looks up the corresponding word vector in the pre-trained GloVe model.
 These word vectors are then collected into a list.
 Finally, the mean (average) of all these word vectors is calculated, creating a single vector representation (embedding of 200 dimensions) that captures the semantic content of the entire text in the "tags" variable.

+In the end, we get a numpy array of dimension (46628, 200)
+- **46628** is the number of movies (assuming that each movie has a corresponding "tags").
+- **200** is the dimensionality of the word vectors in your pre-trained GloVe model.